Sara Loren

-Sara Hussain (ساره لورين), better known as Sara Loren, is a Pakistani actress and model mostly known for working in Hindi as well as Urdu movies and television.
-She is best known for played role as Barkhaa in 2015.
+Sara Hussain (ساره لورين), better known as Sara Loren (born 11 December 1985), is a Pakistani actress and model mostly, known for working in Urdu as well as Hindi movies and television.
+She is best known for playing a role as Barkhaa in 2015.

 Early life

-Loren was born and raised in Kuwait City, Kuwait.
-Her father migrated to Kuwait from Rajasthan following the Partition of India, and her mother is from Lahore, Punjab in Pakistan.
+Loren was born and raised on 11 December 1985 in Kuwait City, in a Rajput family.
+Her grandfather migrated to Kuwait from Rajasthan following the Partition of India, and her father and mother are born in Pakistan.
 During an interview in India she said she belongs to a multi-cultural background as her father is a Rajput from Rajasthan, and also said that she goes to the temple.
 As a teenager, she relocated with her family to Lahore following the death of her father.